 1. Can I bring my camper van / boat / articulated lorry / milk float?

 Yes you can!
 But please note there are no hook-ups for camper vans anywhere on site.
 Also, there is an arch leading onto the main camping fields which measures 3.1 m high x 2.3 m wide.
 If you wish to bring a vehicle that is larger than this, you will need to camp at the front of the venue and not in the main camping field.

 2. Can I bring my dog?

 3. I’m interested in being a vendor.
 What do I do?

-Check out our vendors page with more details.
-Basically it’s very simple: buy vendor tickets, come along and sell your stuff!
-We’ll be in touch with anyone who buys a vendors ticket nearer the time to find out what size pitch you require.
+Get in contact to find out more info and prices.
 Please note: we do not supply electricity to vendors and you have to bring your own gazebos etc. Most vendors shut shop when it gets dark and join everyone else for the starlight screening anyway.
 Vendors are also asked to not camp in the vendors’ area.